Speak with a safari expert

 The storms are beginning to build over Southern Africa, the hot afternoons pregnant with anticipation for the dry season’s breaking.
 For many areas, we are still a month or so away from the first big rains that will coax the exuberant green from the dusty, brown-grey landscape.
 As the heat increases, so the herbivores are forced to the diminishing waterholes.
 The predators know this and provide a terrifying gauntlet for the thirsty herds.

-While you are considering where to find the cash to take us up on this amazing offer, have a read through our first story below which delves into the lives of what many consider Africa’s most beautiful antelopes – sable and roan.
+Have a read through our first story below which delves into the lives of what many consider Africa’s most beautiful antelopes – sable and roan.

 In our second story below, CEO Simon Espley leads teamAG into the remote mountains of Magoebaskloof in search of Africa’s rarest parrot as part of the conservation efforts directed at saving the Cape parrot.